Sunday, July 06, 2025

 Yes, it's time for another Sunday Scripture!
 I'm currently using the Daily Grace Co. book Fix Your Focus, which is really not a Bible study as such, but more of a guide to help you fix your focus on God, His Word, prayer, gratitude, and spiritual growth, every week for 52 weeks.
 I encourage you to follow along with us as we journal, look at Scripture, pray, and face the challenges of our weeks with our focus on Him.

-This week's lesson was actually done by me the week of May 26, but I will be working ahead of you readers.
+This week's lesson was actually done by me the week of June 16, but I will be working ahead of you readers.
 So here goes!

 🌿 WEEK-AT-A-GLANCE CHECKLIST is further on in each week's section.
 But since I am working on Fix Your Focus all week long, I find it works best for me to do this week-at-a-glance checklist first.
 [Maybe you would like to use this same checklist if you are following along with us.]

-This checklist offers us four points;
+This checklist offers us four points:

 * To make a plan for reading our Bibles and praying.